East of Eden (miniseries): Production

 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.

 Reception

-Seymour's performance as Cathy was critically acclaimed, winning her a Golden Globe for Best Actress in a Miniseries or Television Film.

 The miniseries was a ratings success.
 Part II was the second most-watched primetime television show in America for the week (28.1 rating, 21.9 million homes), and Part III was fourth (26.4 rating, 20.5 million homes).
 Part I was ranked 15th for the prior week.

+Awards and nominations

 DVD release

 East of Eden, in its original 1981 broadcast running time, was released on DVD on March 3, 2009.
 Previous VHS versions were severely truncated with several hours cut out.